rohitsoni007/mcp-kit/README.md

 ## Overview

 MCP Kit provides an interactive way to discover, download, and configure MCP servers from the official [Model Context Protocol Servers](https://github.com/modelcontextprotocol/servers) and [Github Mcp Registry](https://github.com/mcp) ecosystem.
-The tool automatically configures servers for your preferred AI coding agent (currently GitHub Copilot, with Continue support planned) with cross-platform support and intelligent configuration management.
+The tool automatically configures servers for your preferred AI coding agent with cross-platform support and intelligent configuration management.

 The Model Context Protocol (MCP) is an open standard that enables AI assistants to securely access external data sources and tools.
 MCP Kit simplifies the process of integrating these powerful capabilities into your development workflow.

 ## Features

 - 🚀 Download MCP servers from GitHub releases
-- 🎯 Interactive agent selection (GitHub Copilot supported, Continue planned)
+- 🎯 Interactive agent selection
 - 📋 Interactive MCP server selection
 - 🔧 Automatic configuration file generation
 - 🌍 Cross-platform support (Windows, Linux, macOS)